 Your user profile is stored centrally and is attached to whichever session host you are allocated to – this means that your desktop and your data looks the same regardless of which session host you are allocated to that time.
 This user profile uses FSLogix and needs to be stored somewhere, for simplicity we recommend Azure Files.

-Your organization may already have access to WVD with a Windows or Microsoft 365 license.
+As our Azure experts explain, your organization may already have access to WVD with a Windows or Microsoft 365 license.
 For example, the licensing for Office, FSLogix and W10 Enterprise is all included in the M365 Business Premium plan.
 If you are using a lower plan, then you can upgrade your license and pay the additional amount.

 This solution is suitable for businesses of all sizes.
 Azure WVD is particularly useful for organizations who need their staff to work remotely, or that use external consultants, or that have a varying need for numbers of desktops and types.
 If you’ve thought about using a virtual desktop in the past and cost or complexity was holding you back, now is the time to consider it.